os-js/manual.os-js.org/src/v3/guide/standalone/README.md

 # Standalone Mode Guide

-You can run OS.js in standalone mode, whic does not require the backend to work.
+You can run OS.js in standalone mode, which does not require the backend to work.

 This has some limitations described below.